 Recipients with waiver type cases.

-NOTE: Refer to Appendix D, POS User Guide for billing instructions.
+NOTE: For billing instructions, the Point of Sale (POS) User Guide can be accessed by visiting Appendix 37.5.1.

 Other Co-payment and Policies

 In accordance with 42 CFR 447.15, the provider may not deny services to any eligible individual on account of the individual’s inability to pay the co-payment amount.
 The recipient’s assertion of his/her inability to pay the co-payment establishes the inability.
 Under 42 CFR 447.15, this service statement does not apply to any individual who is able to pay, nor does an individual’s inability to pay eliminate his or her liability for the co-payment.